sbatururimi/pid-control/writeup.md

 Then I used an implementation of the twiddle algorithm to tune further these hyperparameters.

 ### PID controller
-The following observation and approach waas used to perform a simple tuning of the hyperparameters:
+The following observation and approach was used to perform a simple tuning of the hyperparameters:
 1) I have first set all PID parameters (p-term, i-term and d-term) to 0.
 And augmented each separatelly first.
 2) the p term-the car quickly overshoot, trying to steer the car toward the center of the road.
 I started with it, putting other parameters to 0.
 3) i-term: no bias present for the simulator.
 Otherwise makes the car to go in circles.
 4) d-term:helps to counterpart the p-term, smoothing the approach to the center line.

-Using this approach the following values were proved to be good enough: p = 0.15 i = 0. d = 2.5
+Using the manual tunning approach the following values were proved to be good enough: p = 0.15 i = 0. d = 2.5